CogentRoleplayCommunity/FogentRoleplay/src/GeneralRules/CombatRules/VictoryLevels.md

 ### Close Combat

 Enter/exit close combat.
-The fight is so close in physical proximity that the characte's bodies are pressed up against each other in a grapple or wrestle.
+The fight is so close in physical proximity that the character's bodies are pressed up against each other in a grapple or wrestle.
 A character using a medium (or larger) weapon is considered unarmed.
 Injury reduction from armor is not applicable while in close combat.
 Medium weapons can be used in close combat against reach weapons.

 The initiator of close combat can release the grapple at any time.
 Not available to ranged combat rolls.
 Once an opponent is grappled, on the same round you can attempt a Lift check determined by your narrator given the size and the weight of your opponent.
 If successful, you can Move or Shove your opponent.